nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your TutorsPet.

 1. Double-click the file to start the app.
+If that does not work, open command prompt and type in `java -jar /path/to/jar/file`, replacing the path with the absolute or relative file paths.
    The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>